MrWillbanks/ElectronicsTechnology/README.md

 General rules:
   1. Sign up with your cttech email
-  2. Make your username your name, so I can easily tell who is changing what whats going on?
+  2. Make your username your name, so I can easily tell who is changing what.

+whats going on?